simonmichael/hledger/MANUAL.md

 - History awareness: if there are existing transactions approximately matching the description you enter, they will be displayed and the best match will provide defaults for the other fields.
-If you specify [filter pattern(s)](#filter-patterns) on the command line, only matching transactions will be considered as history.
+If you specify a [query](#queries) on the command line, only matching transactions will be considered as history.

 - Readline-style input: during data entry, the usual editing keys should work.